Tigers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Tigers have a record of 5-4.
+- In nine games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-5.

-- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total just once.
+- In their previous 10 matchups with a total posted by sportsbooks, the Tigers and their foes are 2-8-0 when it comes to hitting the over.

-- Oddsmakers have not posted a spread in any of the Tigers' past 10 matchups.
-Detroit games have gone under the total four times in a row, and the average total during this stretch was 7.8 runs.
+- The past 10 Tigers games have not had a runline posted by oddsmakers.

 Tigers Betting Records & Stats

-- The Tigers have come away with 42 wins in the 101 contests they have been listed as the underdogs in this season.
+- The Tigers have won in 42, or 41.2%, of the 102 contests they have been named as odds-on underdogs this year.

-- Detroit has a record of 36-48 in games where sportsbooks have it as underdogs of at least +110 on the moneyline.
+- Detroit is 37-56 this season when entering a game as the underdog by +100 or more on the moneyline.

-- The Tigers have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Tigers have a 50% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!